jopieji/jopieji/README.md

 - 👋 I'm 20 year old computer science student at DePaul University.
-- 👀 I’m interested in sports, finance, sustainability, helping people, and music.
+- 👀 I’m interested in sports, finance, sustainability, and music.
 - 🌱 I’m currently learning Java, Data Structures, and Algorithms.
-- 🛠️ I'm working on a CTA Notification System right now.
+- 🛠️ I'm working on a CTA Train Arrival Notification Web App right now.
 - 💞️ I’m looking to collaborate on financial related projects and projects finding creative solutions regarding sustainability and food waste.
 - 📫 You can email me at jakeopie9@gmail.com, or reach out to me on LinkedIn at https://www.linkedin.com/in/jake-opie-992b19218/